-The research done behind the book Cracking the Sales Management Code (click here to download the first chapter of the book) revealed that different managers need different approaches to managing different types of sales reps.
+The research done behind the book Cracking the Sales Management Code revealed that different managers need different approaches to managing different types of sales reps.
 For instance, a manager who supervises territory sales reps might want to meet with them individually to coach them though prioritizing their opportunities and targeting their best prospects.
 And that interaction might happen on a fairly regular basis.
 However, that same manager might also supervise strategic account reps who need help setting strategic direction for the accounts and developing a solid action plan for reaching their goals.
 But those interactions might need to take place only a few times a year.

 Different types of sales reps → Different sales management rhythms